UNITED STATES DISTRICT COURT

 CERTIFICATE OF MAILING

-I, MELODY ROGERS, certified on this day of .2022, I deposited a true copy of the above by placing the documents with prepaid postage in the United States mailbox address to each person.
+I, [ENTER NAME], certified on this day of .2021, I deposited a true copy of the above to the Defendant by placing the document with prepaid postage in the United States mailbox address to each person.

 At Legal writing experts, we would be happy to assist in preparing any legal document you need.
 We are international lawyers and attorneys with significant experience in legal drafting, Commercial-Corporate practice and consulting.
 In the last few years, we have successfully undertaken similar assignments for clients from different jurisdictions.
 If given this opportunity, The LegalPen will be able to prepare the legal document within the shortest time possible.
 You can send us your quick enquiry ( here )